 How to Make Empanada Dough

-On an un-floured flat work surface, roll the dough into a ⅛ inch thick sheet; let the dough rest for 10 minutes.
-Then, cut out the disc using a 5 to 6 inches round cutter or saucer; depending on how large you prefer, I use a 6” glass lid.
+On an unfloured flat work surface, roll the dough into a ⅛-inch thick sheet; let the dough rest for 10 minutes.
+Then, cut out the disc using a 5—to 6-inch round cutter or saucer; depending on how large you prefer, I use a 6'' glass lid.

 How to Make Hard-Boiled Eggs

-Place eggs in a pot of water on the stovetop, with at least an inch of water covering the eggs.
+Place the eggs in a pot of water on the stovetop, with at least an inch of water covering them.
 Simmer the eggs.
 Turn on the heat and bring the water to a rolling boil.
-Simmer the eggs in boiling water for fifteen minutes to get firm whites and egg yolks.
+Simmer the eggs in boiling water for fifteen minutes to get firm whites and yolks.

 In a large nonstick pot, combine beef, 2 tablespoons olive oil, water, beef bouillon, black pepper, red pepper flakes, cumin, paprika, and garlic; stir and bring to a simmer over medium-high heat.

 Reduce heat to low, cover, and simmer, occasionally stirring, until beef is tender for about 1 hour.
-Remove lid, and increase heat to high until let dry up to a juicy but dry look for about 3 to 5 minutes.
+Remove lid and increase heat to high until it dries up to a juicy but dry look for about 3 to 5 minutes.

 Add the onions and peppers and cook until soft, about 10 minutes.
 Add parsley and cook for another 10 minutes to eliminate any excess liquid; the mixture should be moist but not runny.